What you'll achieve in this section

 Creating a quiz can feel energizing and fun, it's a fun process.

 But only if you honor your working style and pace.
-This course is always available, as are the downloads and you can also always access coaching sessions in the Quiz Collective.
+This course is always available, as are the downloads.

 That was a long way of saying, check in with yourself, set aside what you need.